deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Please refer to my [last post](https://connormcgarr.github.io/Kernel-Exploitation-2/) on how this technique works.

-As it stands now, execution of this code will result in an `ATTEMPTED_EXECUTE_OF_NOEXECUTE_MEMORY` bugcheck.
-This bugcheck is indicative of SMEP kicking in.
+As it stands now, execution of this code will result in an `ATTEMPTED_EXECUTE_OF_NOEXECUTE_MEMORY` [Bug Check](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/bug-check-code-reference2).
+This Bug Check is indicative of SMEP kicking in.

 Letting the code execute, we can see this is the case.